dibsonthis/sprig/README.md

 # Sprig - A Language Sprouting From NodeJS

 Sprig is a dynamic programming language built on NodeJS that allows developers to write efficient and powerful code.
-It leverages the capabilities of NodeJS while providing its own syntax and structure.
+It leverages the capabilities of NodeJS while providing its own syntax and useful extensions.

 ## Key Features

 - **Bi-Directional Data Flow**: Sprig enables seamless data exchange between NodeJS and the Sprig environment, making it easy to utilize existing NodeJS libraries and functions within your Sprig code.

-- **Extensibility**: The language is designed for easy extension, allowing developers to create custom modules and functions tailored to their specific needs.
+- **Extensibility**: Sprig is designed for easy extension, allowing developers to create native JS functionality on the fly to extend the language.

 - **Integration with NodeJS**: Sprig takes advantage of NodeJS’s non-blocking I/O and asynchronous programming model, providing a robust framework for building scalable applications.